neoyoung/canteen/README.md

 - The [ecommerce][1], a good book for newbie to master django.
 - A similar menu sys,called [canku][2] which based on nodejs.
+- go check the deploy.md for deployment on freebsd or *nix support

 [1]: http://www.amazon.com/Beginning-Django-E-Commerce-Experts-Development/dp/1430225351
 [2]: https://github.com/willerce/aidingcan